Skip to main content

 Detailed Explanation

 The cohort default rate measures the percentage of a school's federal student loan borrowers who enter default within a specified window after leaving school.
 The Department of Education publishes three-year cohort default rates for every institution participating in federal financial aid programs.
 A borrower is considered in default after 270 days of missed payments on a federal loan.
 Schools with default rates above 30% for three consecutive years or above 40% in any single year risk losing eligibility to participate in federal student aid programs.
 Default rates vary dramatically by institution type: for-profit colleges historically have the highest rates (often 15-25%), followed by public two-year colleges (10-18%), while selective four-year institutions typically have rates below 5%.
 Default carries severe consequences for borrowers, including wage garnishment, tax refund seizure, damaged credit scores, and ineligibility for future federal aid.
-On CollegeROI, we factor institutional default rates into our assessment of school quality and student outcomes.
+On CollegeROIData, we factor institutional default rates into our assessment of school quality and student outcomes.

 Related Terms